Luna crater: Description

 Rock fragments and glasslike materials found at the site indicate a meteorite impact, the date of which has tentatively been put at around 2000 BCE.
 The crater, located in the Rann of Kutch, is circular, with a diameter of 1.2 km, and its lowest point is only about 2 m above sea level.

-The crater is visibly a kilometre wide, but the satellite radar imagery shows it is spread over a five kilometres radius.
-Since it lacks the characteristics of a typical impact site, it is a unique site in the worldit has a very low depth to diameter ratio.
+The crater is visibly a kilometre wide, but the satellite radar imagery shows it is spread over a five-kilometre radius.
+Since it lacks the characteristics of a typical impact site, it is a unique site in the worldit has a very low depth-to-diameter ratio.
 A round lake 1 square kilometre in area and 2 meters in depth lies in the centre of the crater, which remains dry during the summer.
 The depression is covered with thick vegetation of thorny Acacia species (Acacia nilotica and Prosopis juliflora).
 The rim, with upturned beds and shatter cone, has no hard rocks.
-X-ray analysis of the materials adhering to meteorite fragments revealed stishovite and coesite, the high pressure polymorphs of silica, which confirms the impact origin of the crater.
+X-ray analysis of the materials adhering to meteorite fragments revealed stishovite and coesite, the high-pressure polymorphs of silica, which confirms the impact origin of the crater.

-Among the various evidences expected at an impact site, dark, heavy, magnetic fragments, like metallic meteorites, with spherical cavities are found at the rim of the structure, and glassy objects comparable to tektites have been recovered.
+Among the various evidence expected at an impact site, dark, heavy, magnetic fragments, like metallic meteorites, with spherical cavities are found at the rim of the structure, and glassy objects comparable to tektites have been recovered.